 - Is the BI/BOBJ test environment available, and dedicated for testing as it may be disruptive to other normal users?

-- What protocols will be used primarily, HTTP, HTTPS ?
+- What protocols will be used primarily, HTTP, HTTPS?

 - Is the Performance test tool environment available and ready for software installation/configuration/update?

-- Are the workflows and input data (both static and dynamic content)/navigation well defined for the Reports including drill-downs and refreshes?
+- Are the workflows and input data (both static and dynamic content)/navigation well-defined for the Reports including drill-downs and refreshes?

 - Have the environment identified in 5) and the workflows identified in 7) passed quality assurance and frozen to configuration changes?

-- Has the Performance Test project timeline and high-level plan been developed and agreed by all parties, management, users, technical, functional, vendor, etc?
+- Has the Performance Test project timeline and high-level plan been developed and agreed upon by all parties, management, users, technical, functional, vendor, etc?

 3).
 SAP BOBJ Monitoring & Management

-Although BusinessObjects monitoring and optimization are an integral part of Testing and and Optimization above, they deserve to be a separate heading because it is often a comprehensive subject.
+Although BusinessObjects monitoring and optimization are an integral part of Testing and Optimization above, they deserve to be a separate heading because it is often a comprehensive subject.
 The proper monitoring tools are critical to providing metrics and alerts for analysis of each test run, as well as the management setup for ongoing operations once the environment has been optimized and ready to be in productive operation.

 One of the key issues is using the provided BI tool CMC (Central Management Console) for performance monitoring, during the test it became the bottleneck itself because access for monitoring was either slow or unresponsive under high load scenarios.
 Therefore we don't recommend using CMC during testing, although alerts can be configured for thresholds during normal operation, it is not a central monitoring solution.
-It is important to monitor utilization of resources and response times across BI4 components especially processing server/service metrics (such as Central Management Server - CMS, Web Intelligence, Crystal Report, Dashboard, Jobs, etc.).
+It is important to monitor the utilization of resources and response times across BI4 components especially processing server/service metrics (such as Central Management Server - CMS, Web Intelligence, Crystal Report, Dashboard, Jobs, etc.).
 Other tools available include: